SyncfusionExamples/how-to-create-and-position-an-organization-chart-using-angular-diagram/README.md

 # How to Create and Position an Organization Chart Using Angular Diagram

-A quick start Angular project that shows how to create and position an organization chart using the Syncfusion Angular Diagram component.
+A quick start Angular project that shows how to create and position an organization chart using the Syncfusion&reg; Angular Diagram component.
 This project also includes a code snippet to bind JSON data and remote data source, customize the nodes and connectors in the diagram.

 Examples: https://ej2.syncfusion.com/angular/demos/#/bootstrap5/diagram/local-data